 - Demonstration showing that the meter is in compliance of the shared riding calculations per AI-2018-05.

-- Description of all approved (DDS) digital dispatch services (apps) with which the DTS will be integrated, including how booking requests will be accepted and how payments will be processed for e-hail trips.
+- Description of all approved (DDS) digital dispatch services (apps) with which the DTS and OPT will be integrated, including how booking requests will be accepted and how payments will be processed for e-hail trips.

 - Demonstration of how receipts will be available by hard copy printing, and text, and email, or web.
 Samples of receipt are required following all published standards including total breakdown of charges, discounts, operator identity, operator contact information, and DFHV complaint line.

-- Description of measures used to ensure an approved DFHV sticker with the most up to date applicant’s 24/7 live assistance number is affixed to the interior of lower left-hand side of the rear passenger window of all vehicles equipped with applicant’s DTS unit or digital meter.
+- Description of measures used to ensure an approved DFHV sticker with the most up to date applicant’s 24/7 live assistance number is affixed to the interior of lower left-hand side of the rear passenger window of all vehicles equipped with applicant’s DTS or OPT approved digital meter.
 Description of driver training both in-person and remotely.

 - Description of discounting program, if any, including rate calculation, driver training, passenger receipt compliance, and 24-hour approval notification to DFHV when implemented.